Mehrpouya/openbubble/chapterI.md

 multiplicity of meanings.
 Similarly for "being" the definite range of meaning contained by "the sphere of actuality and presence, of permanence and duration, of abiding and occurrence."
 (Heidegger, 1961,
 p.
 92).
-Similarly if we were to understand and define the essence of technology, this does not mean any specific technological thing.
-What Heidegger tries to clarify is questioning the basis and definitions of what we perceive as technology and our relationship with it.
-He believed (Heidegger, 1977, p.
-26) "when we once open ourselves expressly to the essence of technology, we find ourselves unexpectedly taken into a freeing claim.". whether we are objectifying or praising it.
+Similarly, if we were to understand and define the essence of technology, this does not mean any specific technological thing.
+Since technology existed as long as civilizations, what Heidegger tries to clarify is questioning the basis and definitions of what we perceive as technology and our relationship with it.
+He believed (Heidegger, 1977,
+p.
+26) "when we once open ourselves expressly to the essence of technology, we find ourselves unexpectedly taken into a freeing claim.".
 As shown in the example above with the multiplicity of meaning, similarly the widely agreed and used definition of technology as a human activity or a means to an end is also merely an instrumental definition and does not overlay the real truth about the essence of technology.
 What Heidegger is trying to free us from is thinking everything through the medium of technology, instead of having a free relationship with it.
-In his early works until 1955 his work is arguably has a romantic anti technology and anti consumerism approach, potentially due to war effect similar to other science and technology critics after the great war and second world war.
-In his later work on the contrary he states that the emphasis on the loss and destruction cause by technology is technological (Dreyfus and Wrathall, 2002)[]{custom-style="CommentReference"}.
+In his early works until 1955 his work is arguably has a romantic anti-technology and anti-consumerism approach, potentially due to war effect similar to other science and technology critics after the Great War and Second World War.
+In his later work on the contrary he states that the concern and worries on the loss and destruction caused by technology is merely a technological thinking (Dreyfus and Wrathall, 2002)[]{custom-style="CommentReference"}.
 Heidegger emphases on the dangers of technological thinking "In this dawning atomic age a far greater danger threatens-precisely when the danger of a third world war has been removed.
 A strange assertion!
 Strange indeed, but only as long as we do not meditate.
 In what sense is the statement just made valid?
 This assertion is valid in the sense that the approaching tide of technological revolution in the atomic age could so captivate, bewitch, dazzle, and beguile man that calculative thinking may someday come to be accepted and practiced as the only way of thinking."
 (1966, p.
 56) .
-The technological thinking is when we loose the ability to mediate and the idea of subjectivity and objectivity becomes more fluid and
+The technological thinking is when we lose our ability to mediate and the idea of subjectivity and objectivity becomes more fluid.
+Tiqqun (2001,
+p.
+3) reminds us of this danger by stating that majority of critical thinkers of our time are negligent of the rise of "*cybernetics as a new technology of government*".
+He later states that the cybernetics is based on the projection that all things (humans and non-humans) and their relationships are inherently algorithmically conditioned and reconditionable.
+This is what Foucault referred to as "piloting" (2005,
+p.
+249) a model consisting of three techniques medicine, political government and government of the self.
+Foucault refers to the post twentieth century piloting as "governmentality" (Foucault et al., 1991,
+p.
+102).
+The change that occurs during this century and beyond is the fact that the piloting is not merely concerned with self and others but it is concerned with everything.
+In July 2014 UK government introduced a new legislation Data Retention and Investigatory Powers Act 2014 (DRIP) which was later called snooper\'s charter.
+This act obliged Internet Service Providers (ISPs) to regularly capture and store internet and communication activities of their users.
+Whist the act was challenged and it is under review due to high level of public outcry and legal challenges (Cobain, 2018; "Data Retention Directive - ORG Wiki," n.d.) it is one example amongst many others (for examples see: ) of what Deutsch (1963) called the "Nerves of Government".
+Deutsch enterprise was to develop a new political theory that is concerned with the new era of governmentality.
+A politics that offers people the ability to "that men should be more able to act in politics with their eyes open" (Deutsch, 1963, p.
+255).
+Barabasi (2003) explores many new field of science being developed in the 21^st^ century and find many similarities between them and exploring and introducing new sciences from a cartographic perspectives.
+Wiener (1961, p.
+39) compares the 18^th^ to early 19^th^ centuries as being the age of steam engines, he then describes the 20^th^ century as age of communication and control.
+Wienar invented an approach of applying probability and statistical models into a network in order to represent and reproduce information that is uncertain based on what we know about a system.
+This line of enquiry was first developed by Wiener in order to predict the movement of aircraft during Second World War.
+The technology is now more mature and accessible in many occasions free of charge available online under navigational softwares[^1].
+Similar to Barabasi who compares the network of internet with network of life on our planet and almost suggest they are indentical, Tiqqun (Tiqqun, 2001, p.
+18) discusses the enterprise of neural network as they try to mimic human brain (Hecht-Nielsen, 1988;
+Schmidhuber, 2015).
+Inviting the reader to explore the present-day history of economic discourse as an "information problem" (Foucault (Rose, 1991, p.
+105) calls this "Power/knowledge").
+A trend in the last thirty years has started which is refered to as financlialization which is the control of market over every aspects of our life ( For example:
+Russi (2013) shows the effect of market and informationization of food industry; Martin (2002) provides a detailed overview of techniques and practices of financialization both through regulations prioritised by governments as well as its presense in the education system reshapes a market based approach to everyday life. ; Sotiropoulos (Sotiropoulos et al., 2013) represents a fresh overview of capitalist power relations based on financial derivatives.
+Davis (2009) representing some of the underlying practices that has changed the American society and reshaped it into a market centred logic where individuals are becoming shareholder agents, resulting in many vital human needs becoming highly dependent on Stock and mortgage markets.
+Financialization has also gain much attention within academia, for example in the UK Digital Economy is a research theme bringing together fields such as "These include Energy, Transport, Manufacturing, Health and Care, Creative and Cultural and Service Industries (particularly those driven by data such as Retail, Insurance, Financial and Advertising)." ("Digital Economy Theme strategy
+- EPSRC website," n.d.) ).

 ::: {custom-style="BodyText"}
 Techne is "...denotes neither art nor technology but a knowledge, the ability to plan and organize freely, to masterinstitutions (cf. Plato\'s Phaedrus).
 Technê is creating, building in the sense of a deliberate pro-ducing."
 (Heidegger, 1961, p.
-11)
+11), "tekhnb (an art, a reflected system of practices referring to general principles, notions, and concepts" (Foucault, 2005, p.
+249)
 :::

 ::: {custom-style="BodyText"}